-Agencies with authority to oversee permit markets have various tools to combat fraud, manipulation, and price volatility, all of which can undermine economic efficiency and erode confidence in permit markets.
-Fraud and manipulation can be addressed through various mechanisms, such as position limits, accountability triggers, market surveillance, and reporting requirements.
-Position limits can be used to ensure that no single party or combination of parties can control the supply of permits to the point of dictating prices.
-Position accountability triggers, the authority to bring actions against individuals or entities believed to be involved in the price manipulation of allowance and carbon offsets.").
+145 Agencies with authority to oversee permit markets have various tools to combat fraud, manipulation, and price volatility, all of which can undermine economic efficiency and erode 146 147 confidence in permit markets.
+Fraud and manipulation can be addressed through various mechanisms, such as position limits, accountability triggers, market surveillance, and reporting 148 149 requirements.
+Position limits can be used to ensure that no single party or combination of parties 150 can control the supply of permits to the point of dictating prices.
+Position accountability triggers, 151 which require permit holders wishing to exceed a certain threshold of permits to submit to additional reporting and oversight, can likewise be used to prevent hoarding of permits.
+152